micromark/micromark-extension-gfm/readme.md

 Whether to support strikethrough with a single tilde (`boolean`, default:
 `true`).
 Single tildes work on github.com, but are technically prohibited by GFM.

 Passed as [`singleTilde`][single-tilde] in [`micromark-extension-gfm-strikethrough`][gfm-strikethrough].

 ### `gfmHtml(htmlOptions?)`

+Add support for turning GFM in markdown to HTML.

-A function that can be called to get an extension to compile GFM to HTML (can be passed in `htmlExtensions`).
+Function that can be called to get an HTML extension for micromark (passed in `htmlExtensions`).

 ##### `htmlOptions`